RuurdBijlsma/tm-split-speeds/README.md

 * Toggle to show anyways when GUI is hidden.

 ## Changelog
+### 0.2.7
+* Store pb speeds when retiring on a map with no pb yet, similar to time splits
+* Use the font the game uses (Oswald Regular)

 ### 0.2.6
 * Synchronize splits with actual pb splits on solo maps.
 * Fix stretched resolution scaling.